Key takeaways:

 5. Skanska

-Skanska differs from the rest of our list for various reasons.
-While many websites lead with project portfolios, Skanska uses a straightforward layout that highlights news about the company, sustainability efforts, and global projects.
+Skanska effectively communicates its passion for sustainable construction through its website.
+While many websites lead with project portfolios, they use a straightforward layout that highlights news about the company, sustainability efforts, and global projects.

-How to create a construction website
+How to make a construction website

 To create a construction website, follow these steps:

-• Step 2: Design and customize your website
+- Design and customize your website.

 When you align your website’s purpose with your audience’s needs, you ensure that you provide relevant and valuable content.
 This enhances the user experience and increases the likelihood of achieving your online goals.

-To help you understand, let’s break these steps down.
+Let’s break these steps down.

-Aside from domain name, you also need web hosting.
+Aside from a domain name, you also need web hosting.
 Web hosting provides you with the server infrastructure and resources necessary for your site to be accessible to everyone online.

-Step 2.
-Design and customize your website
+Step 2: Design and customize your website

 When it comes to creating your website, select a website design that matches your niche.